ADGEfficiency/adgefficiency.github.io/_posts/2020-02-25-four-competences.md

 ## Summary

 **In this article we took a quick look at Daniel C. Dennett's four grades of competence**.
+They describe four progressively competent intelligences, that learn through successive applications of trial and error learning.

 This idea organizes agents that learn by trial and error.
 It applies to both biological and computational approaches.

 It allows understanding of the asymptotic performance and sample efficiency of learning algorithms, and highlights two important dimensions of intelligent agents - what data they use and what they learn from this data.